 At any point during the student's original bereavement leave, the student may decide to request a leave of absence, withdraw from classes or seek incompletes for courses.
-Students are required to work with the Executive Director of Student Success and Retention on any of these requests and each request is subject to university policy as defined in the Viterbo University Undergraduate Catalog.
+Students are required to work with the Vice President for Student Life and Dean of Students on any of these requests and each request is subject to university policy as defined in the Viterbo University Undergraduate Catalog.